DakeQQ/YOLO-Depth-Estimation-for-Android/README.md

 11. Dual-buffering and asynchronous inference are used to boost FPS.
 (Using previous camera frame data for inference, not waiting for current image processing)
 12. Finally, YOLO bounding boxes are efficiently rendered using the OpenGL ES.
 13. Enabling both YOLO and depth estimation simultaneously drops FPS by about 30% (compared to YOLO-only tasks).
 14. Estimation accuracy at the focus point (central area) is higher due to the influence of the current camera focal length.
+It will show "Infinity" when distant.
 15. Based on depth model principles, precision is lower for smooth, luminescent objects, scenes without light and shadow changes, and image edges.
 For more details, refer to papers on monocular depth estimation.
 16. See more about the project: https://dakeqq.github.io/overview/
 # 安卓本地运行YOLO与深度(距离)估计